Home Travel Intelligence Milan Luxury Shopping

 How much can a US citizen bring back from Milan before paying duty?

-Same rules as anywhere else in the EU — the US returning resident personal exemption is $800 per person, refreshed every 31 days, and the duty above that is a flat 3% from $800 to $1,800 then standard tariff rates above that.
+The US returning-resident personal exemption is $800 per person, refreshed every 31 days, with a flat 3% duty on the next $1,000 (from $800 to $1,800) and standard tariff rates above that.
 A family of four can pool exemptions for $3,200 duty-free combined.
-The Italian VAT refund you collect at your EU exit reduces the price you actually paid — declare the post-refund price at US Customs, not the original gross price.
-For high-value purchases (€10,000+), declaring honestly is materially less expensive than the consequences of being caught under-declaring.
+The Italian VAT refund you collect at your EU exit reduces the price you actually paid, so declare the post-refund price at US Customs, not the original gross price.
+For high-value purchases of €10,000 and above, declaring honestly is materially less expensive than the penalties for being caught under-declaring.

 What is the dress code at the Milan luxury houses?